top of page

 Built at the beginning of the Tang Dynasty, it had been where Tang emperors lived for hundreds of years, and Emperor Li Ye was born and raised.

-This spectacular palace was three times the size of the Chateau de Versailles, 14 times bigger than Buckingham Palace, 4.5 times as big as the Forbidden City, then left only some relics after Zhu Wen's destruction.
+This spectacular palace was three times the size of the Chateau de Versailles, fourteen times larger than Buckingham Palace, and 4.5 times the size of the Forbidden City, but it was left with only a few relics after Zhu Wen's destruction.

 Countless valuable timbers and residues were thrown into and floating in the river.